 As a co-founder of the famous Chicagoland-area dealership group Continental Motors, Weinberger became a favored client of Ferrari as well as a longtime purveyor of the Modenese brand’s sports cars.
 Likewise, the first owner of this exceptionally uncommon Ferrari 166 MM, Edoardo Lualdi-Gabardi, also was one of the earliest supporters of the prancing horse brand, going on to own a string of legendary Ferrari race cars, including four 250 GT Tour de France Berlinettas, two 250 GT SWB examples, a 250 LM, and two 250 GTOs.
 Dubbed ‘Italy’s Mountain King’ by Ferrari Historian Marcel Massini, Lualdi-Gabardi regularly dined with Enzo Ferrari, and as such had the opportunity to purchase this example, no. 0314 M, the fourth of a mere six Series II Vignale Spider sports racers.

-Lualdi-Gabardi campaigned this twelve-cylinder Spider at no less than ten events throughout the first year of his ownership, scoring as high as 3rd-in-class at the Circuito di Senigallia on 9 August, 1953.
-As documented by Massini in a riveting article in Cavallino issue #155, Lualdi-Gabardi’s results were exceptionally impressive, for essentially an amateur racer competing against factory-sponsored teams.
+Lualdi-Gabardi campaigned this twelve-cylinder Spider at no less than ten events throughout the first year of his ownership, scoring as high as 3rd-in-class at the Circuito di Senigallia on 9 August 1953.
+As documented by Massini in a riveting article in Cavallino issue #155, Lualdi-Gabardi’s results were exceptionally impressive, especially for someone who was essentially an amateur racer competing against factory-sponsored teams.

 The other, perhaps equally impressive factor of this significant Ferrari chassis is its supple coachwork, executed by Alfredo Vignale’s eponymous Carrozzeria.
 Though Vignale’s relationship with Ferrari began several years prior to this 1953 example, the period between 1951 and 1953 was especially fruitful for the duo.
 As Massini noted in his article, “Between 1951 and 1953, three Ferrari Mille Miglia winners had Vignale bodies.”
 This winning combination—an echo of Weinberger’s advice from our introduction—proved irresistible for Enzo, who leaned toward Vignale as his most favored coachbuilder in those years, even above Pinin Farina and Scaglietti.